 When you've finished pinning your variables, you are ready to execute your project.
 By completing the forms in step 3, you've told Graphext how to calculate your clusters and also added a few customized touches to your network visualisation.
 Executing the project will put these steps into action.

 Graphext will now build your project.
-Your project setup wizard will close and you will be able to see the project being created inside the workspace of your personal team.
-This should only take a minute or so but check the text inside of the project card to see how much time is left until your project is ready.
+Your project setup wizard will now display the setup blocks inside of your right sidebar.
+This should only take a minute or so but head back to the projects panel of your Graphext workspace.
+Here, you can see that the project is being created.
+You can check the text inside of the project card to see how much time is left until your project is ready.

 We know that data isn't always clean and simple.